furkanagess/flutter_base_project/README.md

 -  This is a project template that includes several libraries to help in the development process of a Flutter project using the MVVM architecture.
 The template includes different layers such as base, constants, extensions, init, and view-model base.
 It also includes libraries for state management, localization, cache, network, and serialization, among others.
 The template has predefined code for building views and view-models, making it easier for developers to focus on page designs and business logic.

-# Flutter Base Project Kütüphaneleri
+# Flutter Base Project Libraries
 - State Management
   - mobx => https://pub.dev/packages/mobx
   - flutter_mobx => https://pub.dev/packages/flutter_mobx